manizha01/python-assignment/README.md

 # python-assignment

-in this assignment I asked the student to enter the program which they studied to find the average of their marks and show them their grades.
+this assignment I asked the users/students to enter the program which they studied to find the average of their marks and show them their grades.